-11.3 Installing the source release
+15.3 Installing the source release

 The binary release (Section 1.2) contains everything that most users need, both to use the distributed checkers and to write your own checkers.
-This section describes how to install the source release.
+This section describes how to install from source.
 Doing so permits you to examine and modify the implementation of the distributed checkers and of the checker framework.
 It may also help you to debug problems more effectively.